-Neil Reeve is a highly experienced chartered engineer with 40+ years’ experience.
-He was previously chair of an industry division of ISO, the prestigious international standard-setting body.
-If elected to UDC, his experience will be invaluable in helping the council solve its infrastructure deficits.
-He is a councillor on High Easter Parish Council.
+Neil Reeve is an experienced Chartered Engineer with 40+ years’ experience.
+He was previously the chair of an energy industry division of ISO, the international standard-setting organisation.
+He is a councillor at High Easter Parish Council.
+At Uttlesford District Council he is currently Portfolio Holder for the Economy, Investment and Corporate Plan.
 In his spare time he volunteers for nature conservancy causes.

 - High Easter Parish (Councillor)

 Where you live and how long you’ve lived in the area?

 My wife and I have had a home in Uttlesford for more than 20 years.
 After my retirement in 2012 I became increasingly involved in village, parish and local issues.
 Prior to this we lived and worked all over the world, including Malaysia, South Korea, Denmark, New Zealand and The Netherlands.

 Our three children each have their own families (giving us 5 grandchildren in total) and lead diverse lives.
 One lives in Kent and works for Kent County Council.
 One lives in Holland and works in the University of Utrecht Library.
 One is currently working for Oxfam in Myanmar.

 Any councillor or political experience you may have?